 Psoriatic Arthritis

 Psoriasis is a scaly rash that occurs most frequently on the elbows, knees and scalp, but can cover much of the body.
-It is a chronic, inflammatory disease of the skin, scalp, nails and joints.
-A normal skin cell matures and falls off the body’s surface in 28 to 30 days, but a psoriatic skin cell takes only three to four days to mature and gathers at the surface, thus forming lesions.
+It is a chronic, inflammatory disease of the skin, scalp, nails anpsoriatic arthritisd joints, often leading to psoriatic arthritis.
+Psoriasis is also considered one of the ankylosing spondylitis related diseases, as it belongs to the spondyloarthritis family.
+Normally, skin cells mature and shed from the body’s surface every 28 to 30 days, but in psoriasis, this process is much faster, causing cells to build up and form thick, scaly patches.

 Up to 30% of people with psoriasis also develop psoriatic arthritis.
 In most cases the psoriasis will precede the arthritis, sometimes by many years.
 When arthritis symptoms occur with psoriasis, it is called psoriatic arthritis (PsA).
 In these cases, the joints at the end of the fingers are most commonly affected causing inflammation and pain, but other joints like the wrists, knees and ankles can also become involved.
 This is usually accompanied by symptoms of the fingernails and toes, ranging from small pits in the nails to nearly complete destruction and crumbling as seen in reactive arthritis or fungal infections.